 White Sox: This is a team that is much closer than both the Tigers and Royals.
 The Sox have rebuilt well with dangerous players such as Jose Abreu, Tim Anderson and possibly Yoan Moncada.
 The pitching staff is where they.
 Will struggle the most becaus they are led by Carlos Rodon and Ivan Nova.
 They have some up and coming talent like SP Lucas Giolitto and OF Eloy Jimenez.
 Those will be two key players in leading the white Sox for the next few years.
 The white Sox are not currently a very dangerous team, but they are still one of the front runners for the superstar Manny Machado.
 I think the Sox finish with a 78-84 record.

-Indians: Alright now this is where most people will doubt wha I’m writing.
+Indians: Alright now this is where most people will doubt what I’m writing.
 For the last three seasons, Cleveland has won 90+ games and won the division.
 They were likely hoping to acquire some pieces to win that World Series, but this offseason hasn’t gone as well as they probably would’ve hoped.
-They have lost their two bets bullpen assets in Cody Allen and Andrew Miller.
-They also have lost the impact bats of Yonder Alonso, Josh Donaldson and Michael Brantley.
+They have lost their two best bullpen assets in Cody Allen and Andrew Miller.
+They also have lost the impact bats of Yonder Alonso, Josh Donaldson, Edwin Encarnacion and Michael Brantley.
 The starting rotation is still the best in the Central, but with all the trade rumors surrounding Corey Kluber and Trevor Bauer, I cant imagine it will be the most upbeat locker room.
+Their best players Lindor and Ramirez has career years that are unlikely to be repeated and they have no outfield.

 I will admit, my predictions rely on a lot of hope and luck for the Twins.
 I think they have the depth, the attitude and the coaching to do it, now it’s just up to the players to determine whether it happens or not.
 What do you think?
 I’ll be posting a poll on my Twitter (@EverydayTwins) so go vote and retweet s we can see what everyone thinks.